 We have lots of suggestions for where to drink your coffee in the different areas in Milan here.

 ATMosfera – Milan is proud of its old trams that follow different routes.
-A special attraction is the ATMosfera trams from 1928, which have been turned into moving restaurants, where you can experience the city while having lunch or dinner
+A special attraction is the ATMosfera trams from 1928, which have been turned into moving restaurants, where you can experience the city while having brunch(only at the weekend) or dinner

 When visiting Milan you should be drinking the local wine from Lombardy, which are part of the culinary tradition in the area.
 Lombardy has five DOCG (di origine controllata garantita – guaranteed and controlled origin) wines and we want to introduce them to you and give you some ideas of what kind of food each of them is good with and what to buy home from your trip.
 Our wine expert, certified sommelier Luisa Benetti has been an invaluable help here.